Orange Group: Acquisition of Orange and privatisation

-In July 1991, Hutchison Telecom, a UK subsidiary of the Hong Kong-based conglomerate Hutchison Whampoa, acquired a controlling stake in Microtel Communications Ltd, who by then had acquired a licence to develop a mobile network in the United Kingdom.
+In July 1991, Hutchison Telecom, a UK subsidiary of the Hong Kong-based conglomerate Hutchison Whampoa, acquired a controlling stake in Microtel Communications Ltd, which by then had acquired a licence to develop a mobile network in the United Kingdom.
 Hutchison renamed Microtel to Orange Personal Communications Services Ltd, and on 28 April 1994 the Orange brand was launched in the UK mobile phone market.
 A holding company structure was adopted in 1995 with the establishment of Orange plc.
 In April 1996, Orange went public and floated on the London Stock Exchange and NASDAQ, majority-owned by Hutchison (48.22%), followed by BAe (21.1%).
 In June 1996, it became the youngest company to enter the FTSE 100, valued at £2.4 billion.

-In October 1999, the German conglomerate Mannesmann AG acquired Orange for a price equivalent to €7,900 per customer, i.e. US$33bn.
+In October 1999, the German conglomerate Mannesmann AG acquired Orange for a price equivalent to €7,900 per customer, i.e. US$33 billion.
 Mannesmann's acquisition of Orange triggered Vodafone to make a hostile takeover bid for Mannesmann.
 Shortly thereafter, in February 2000, Vodafone acquired Mannesmann for US$183 billion, and decided to divest Orange because EU regulations would not allow it to hold two mobile licences.

-In August 2000, France Télécom bought Orange plc from Vodafone for a total estimated cost of €39.7 bn.
+In August 2000, France Télécom bought Orange plc from Vodafone for a total estimated cost of €39.7 billion.
 At the time, France Télécom also bought stakes in several other international firms (GlobalOne, Equant, Internet Telecom, Freeserve, EresMas, NTL and Mobilcom), of which some have since been sold back.
-Through this process, France Télécom became the fourth biggest global operator.
+Through this process, France Télécom became the fourth-biggest global operator.
 The mobile telephone operations of Orange plc were merged with the majority of the mobile operations of France Télécom, forming the new group Orange S.A.